 FAQ

 Any Oracle Java SE 8 update past April 2019 requires a subscription for commercial use.
 Java 11 and 16 always required one under OTN terms.
 Java 17 and 21 are free under NFTC but only until one year after the next LTS release.
-If you're on Oracle JDK in production and it's not the latest LTS within its free period, you likely need to pay.
+If you are on Oracle JDK in production and it is not the latest LTS within its free period, you likely need to pay.

 It depends on the vendor's agreement with Oracle.
-Some (Oracle itself, SAP, IBM) have OEM deals covering customer use.
-Many vendors don't — they expect you to install Java yourself.
-Always ask: "Does your product license Java for me?"
-If they can't confirm it's covered, assume you need to license it or use an alternative runtime.
+Some vendors (Oracle itself, SAP, IBM) have OEM deals covering customer use.
+Many vendors do not.
+They expect you to install Java yourself.
+Always ask: "Does your product licence Java for me?"
+If they cannot confirm it is covered, assume you need to licence it or use an alternative runtime.

 Compliance liability and security exposure.
 Oracle audits have increased in frequency.
 Unlicensed Oracle JDK discoveries can lead to retroactive subscription bills running into six or seven figures.
 Running outdated Java without patches also creates cybersecurity risk from known vulnerabilities.

 Inventory where Oracle Java is used.
-Remove or replace unauthorized Oracle JDK installations with OpenJDK.
+Remove or replace unauthorised Oracle JDK installations with OpenJDK.
 Review contracts for Java audit rights.
 Run scans yourself beforehand.
-Being properly licensed or migrated greatly reduces stress — if Oracle finds everything on OpenJDK, the audit is uneventful.
+Being properly licensed or migrated greatly reduces stress.
+If Oracle finds everything on OpenJDK, the audit is uneventful.
 Be proactive: fix compliance gaps before an audit.

 Read more about our Oracle Java Licensing Services.